mankey-ru/map-app/src/conf/README.md

 ---
 1. Create env variable MAPP_CRYPTO_KEY containing your new 8-character password
 2. Put your credentials into config.blank.js
-3. Run app via "npm run dev" or "npm start"
+3. Run app via "npm run dev"

 Script will automatically perform several actions
 - generation of a new config.encrypted.js